enowars/enowars6-service-pixelspace/documentation/README.md

 Fixing the unicode-case (mapping) collision will provide a valid fix when load is low and response times are fast.

 ### 4.1 Code
-When the load on the services increases a race condition presents itself, which is caused by the following code:
+When the load on the service increases, a race condition presents itself, which is caused by the following code:

 ```python:
 def purchase(request,item_id):